Connect with others who understand.

 7. Vision Problems

-While your liver makes most of your body’s TTR protein, the cells in the back of your eye (known as the retina) make some as well.
-Around 10 percent of people with hATTR amyloidosis have vision problems and other symptoms associated with the production of abnormal TTR proteins in the eyes.
-These symptoms tend to develop later in the disease after it’s progressed.
+While most of your body’s TTR protein is produced in the liver, some is made by the cells in the retina, the back part of your eye.
+Around 10 percent of people with hATTR amyloidosis experience vision problems due to abnormal TTR proteins in the eyes.
+These symptoms often appear later in the disease as it progresses.

 Vision and eye problems that develop in hATTR amyloidosis include:

-• Floaters, or dark spots or strings in your vision that suddenly move when you try to focus on them
+• Floaters (dark spots or strings in your vision that move when you try to focus on them)

 • Changes in your pupils (the dark center of your eyes)

-• Enlarged or abnormal blood vessels on the conjunctiva (the outer layer of your eyes)
+• Enlarged or abnormal blood vessels on the conjunctiva (the clear outer layer of your eyes)

-Vision issues such as glaucoma are more common among older individuals, those living with diabetes, individuals with high blood pressure, and those who have experienced eye injuries.
+Vision issues such as glaucoma are more common among older adults, people with diabetes or high blood pressure, and those who have experienced eye injuries.
+Your eye doctor can evaluate your risk factors, discuss them with you, and perform an eye exam to find the cause of your symptoms.

 Talk With Others Who Understand

 MyAmyloidosisTeam is the social media network for people with amyloidosis and their loved ones.
-Members come together to ask questions, give advice, and share their experiences with others who understand life with amyloidosis.
+More than 2,500 members come together to ask questions, give advice, and share their experiences with others who understand life with amyloidosis.

 Which symptoms of hATTR amyloidosis have you experienced?
 Leave a note in the comments below, or start a conversation by posting on your Activities page.